burntspaghetti/Vaprobash-OCI/readme.md

-To connect to an Oracle database using Laravel Homestead, Nginx, and PHP7.1, add the following to the bottom of your Homestead.yaml:
+To connect to an Oracle database using Laravel Homestead, Nginx, and PHP7.1, add the following to the bottom of your Homestead Vagrantfile:

   ```# OCI